Published on:

 Residential Treatment Facility Sex Abuse Lawsuits

-Over the past 20 years, residential treatment facilities have become increasingly common, offering in-patient mental health care for issues like depression, addiction, anxiety, and eating disorders.
+Over the past 20 years, residential treatment facilities have become increasingly common, offering inpatient mental health care for issues like depression, addiction, anxiety, and eating disorders.
 These centers often provide 24/7 care in a controlled, structured environment.
-Many are specifically designed for adolescents—often vulnerable teens referred by their parents or state agencies like the Department of Juvenile Services.
+Many are specifically designed for adolescents, often vulnerable teens referred by their parents or state agencies like the Department of Juvenile Services.

 But despite their intended purpose, numerous investigations across the U.S. have uncovered a disturbing pattern: widespread sexual abuse within these facilities, particularly those housing minors.
 These reports point to serious problems, including poor oversight, understaffing, and institutional neglect, all of which create an environment where abuse can occur unchecked.